(Photo from New Directions magazine)

-On Wednesday 17 February through to Saturday 20 February, Pan African Space Station (PASS) will broadcast a daily session beginning at 15:00 (SAST), produced for ‘Actions of Art and Solidarity’, a group exhibition curated by Office for Contemporary Art Norway (OCA) in Oslo and organised with Kunstnernes Hus.
-These PASS transmissions unpack and expand stories and research published in the Festac ’77 book in which we revisit the imaginative (im)possibilities of pan African festivals (the PANAFESTs) that took place through in the utopian moments of the post-independence era.
+On Wednesday 17 February through to Saturday 20 February, Pan African Space Station (PASS) broadcast a daily session, produced for ‘Actions of Art and Solidarity’, a group exhibition curated by Office for Contemporary Art Norway (OCA) in Oslo and organised with Kunstnernes Hus.
+These PASS transmissions unpacked and expanded stories and research published in the Festac ’77 book in which we revisited the imaginative (im)possibilities of pan African festivals (the PANAFESTs) that took place in the utopian moments of the post-independence era.

 Day 1, Wednesday 17 February:

 Benin 1897 to Festac 1977, re-membering Erhabor Emokpae.

 What are the legacies of Benin 1897?
 And how did the art of Erhabor Emokpae, designer of Festac’s visual identity, reignite the debate?
 Considering restitution debates and politics and the significance of Erhabor Emokpae, PASS hosts a conversation featuring Emokpae’s son the visual artist Isaac Emokpae, his granddaughter Ese Otubu, and the late Erhabor Emokpae himself.

 Freedom and Control, Technology and Science: a conversation with Arild Boman.